-At Vancouver Orthodontics we can use Invisalign treatment to straighten teeth using a custom-made series of clear orthodontic aligners.
+At Greater Vancouver Orthodontics, we can use Invisalign treatment to help straighten teeth using a custom-made series of clear orthodontic aligners.

 Our team will carefully evaluate your needs during your initial consultation, to determine if you're a good candidate for Invisalign.
 This initial consultation will also be an opportunity for you to ask any questions you may have about Invisalign, the costs involved, dental/orthodontic insurance, or anything else you're wondering about.

 A series of custom-made, clear aligners will be created specifically for you.
-These aligners are made of a smooth, BPA-free plastic that is less likely to irritate your cheeks and gums than traditional metal braces.
+These aligners are made of a smooth, BPA-free plastic.
 You can wear your aligners throughout the day, and remove them to eat, or to brush and floss your teeth.
 As you wear each set of aligners, your teeth will gradually begin to shift into the correct position.

 Every two weeks or so, you'll begin the next stage of your treatment with a new set of aligners.
 You will also have occasional checkups with your orthodontist to monitor your treatment, approximately every six weeks.
 For best results and a timely outcome, you should wear your aligners for 20 to 22 hours per day, throughout your entire treatment.
-At each stage, you will see how much closer you are to achieving your straight, even smile.
+At each stage, you will see how much closer you are to achieving your straighter, more symmetrical smile.

-The day you reach the end of treatment is an exciting one – and you'll find yourself smiling from ear to ear!
-At your final appointment with the Vancouver Orthodontics team during your Invisalign treatment process, they will determine if you will need retainers to keep your teeth in their correct positions.
+The day you reach the end of treatment is an exciting one – and you may find yourself smiling from ear to ear!
+At your final appointment with the Greater Vancouver Orthodontics team during your Invisalign treatment process, they will determine if you will need retainers to keep your teeth in their correct positions.